nickduck1/RWP/README.md

 - The only thing remaining in the Core is implementing the rendezvous_key search/find feature.
 (DONE)
 - Integrate the real server (not tserver.py), with the core (RRKDHT.py).

-Interrupted integration, Because there is a replication issue.
-(Easy fix, But working on it.)
+Interrupted integration, Because Ive made a big mistake.
+(Easy fix, But working on it.
+May take time!)

 Note:
 It may take a while to be ready for real use (production), Because i have studies and AI is not that good in helping.